bwks/grifter/README.md

 ```
 *****************************************************************
 This project is in beta and stability is not currently guaranteed
-Breadking API changes can be expected
+Breaking API changes can be expected
 *****************************************************************
 ```